mncc8337/chromium-artwork-fetcher/README.md

 - ???

 # TODO
-- add mpris:artUrl property to browser's sent metadata
-- add support to soundcloud, ...
+- add support to other site: soundcloud, ...